mvdh7/mvdh7.github.io/_projects/500-geotraces.md

 ## Upcoming Indian and Pacific Ocean cruises

-Following my [move to NIOZ](../../blog/moving-to-nioz), I'll oversee the analysis of the carbonate chemistry dataset from a series of forthcoming German GEOTRACES cruises in the Indian and Pacific Oceans.
-The first cruise, on R/V *Sonne* in July-August 2020, will cross the Indian Ocean at about the latitude of southern Madagascar.
+NIOZ PhD student Louise Delaigue will collect and analyse the carbonate chemistry samples for a German GEOTRACES cruise on R/V *Sonne* in July-August 2020.
+The cruise will cross the Indian Ocean at about the latitude of southern Madagascar.

 <p class="text-center">
 <img src="https://raw.githubusercontent.com/mvdh7/mvdh7.github.io/master/images/geotraces/sonne_indian.png" alt="Planned route for the 2020 Indian Ocean expedition" width="586" height="173" style="min-width:586px" />